 Quite a few items sold in tourist areas are made elsewhere and, needless to say, it’s more fun (and cheaper) to pick them up at source.
 India is awash with street hawkers, often very young kids.
 Although they can be annoying and should be dealt with firmly if you are not interested, do not write them off completely as they sometimes have decent souvenirs at lower than shop prices and are open to hard bargaining.

-Virtually all the state governments in India run handicraft “emporia”, most with branches in the major cities such as Delhi, Mumbai, Chennai and Kolkata.
-These four cities also have Central Cottage Industries Emporiums.
+Virtually all the state governments in India run handicraft “emporia”, most with branches in the major cities.
+Delhi.
+Mumbai, Kolkata, Chennai, Bengaluru and Patna also have Central Cottage Industries Emporiums.
 Goods in these emporiums are generally of a high quality, even if their fixed prices are a little expensive, and they are worth a visit to get an idea of what crafts are available and how much they should cost.

-Whatever you buy (except food and cigarettes), you will almost always be expected to haggle over the price.
+Whatever you buy (except things like food, tickets and other daily items), you will almost always be expected to haggle over the price.
 Bargaining is very much a matter of personal style, but should always be lighthearted, never acrimonious.
 There are no hard and fast rules – it’s really a question of how much something is worth to you.
 It’s a good plan, therefore, to have an idea of how much you want to pay.
 Bid low and let the shopkeeper argue you up.
 If they’ll settle for your price or less, you have a deal.
 If not, you don’t, but you’ve had a pleasant conversation and no harm is done.

 “Green” tourists are easily spotted, so try and look like you know what you are up to, even on your first day, or leave it till later; you could wait and see what the going rate is first.